-At Safeco, we’re constantly looking forward to uncover opportunities and challenges that lie ahead for the independent agent channel.
-By knowing what’s around the corner, we can share actionable insights and develop capabilities that enable you to be an Agent for the Future – one who is not only thriving today but is also continuously evolving to take advantage of new opportunities.
+At Liberty Mutual and Safeco Insurance, we’re constantly looking forward to uncovering opportunities and challenges that lie ahead for the independent agent channel.
+By knowing what’s around the corner, we can share actionable insights and develop capabilities that enable you to be an agent for the future – one who is not only thriving today but is also continuously evolving to take advantage of new opportunities.

 The merging of roles

 One discovery that really stood out to my team revolved around the gradual and continual merging of the producer and CSR roles.
-Not surprisingly, 73% of small agencies agreed that the roles are merging, however, 64% of mid-size and large agencies felt the same way.
-The agents we surveyed also reported that 37% of CSRs are regularly writing new business, while 43% of producers have been providing a great deal of customer service.
+Not surprisingly, 73% of small agencies agreed that the roles were merging, however, 64% of mid-size and large agencies felt the same way.
+The agents we surveyed also reported that 37% of CSRs were regularly writing new business, while 43% of producers had been providing a great deal of customer service.

 We think the old model of service staff focusing on service and sales staff focusing on sales is being replaced by a model in which most people in the agency are truly focused on – and able to meet – the clients’ needs, whatever they may be.

-Many of the agents we surveyed believe that this change is enabled by the increasing presence of technology throughout the industry.
+Many of the agents we surveyed believed that this change was enabled by the increasing presence of technology throughout the industry.
 With technology and automation streamlining mundane agency tasks, such as managing policies or tracking down payment information, producers and CSRs are freed up to focus on higher value interactions.

 Therefore, it only makes sense to expect these roles to blend together further in the coming years.
 At Safeco, we think this fusion of roles stands to benefit customer service; it will create well-rounded employees in a prime position to look for opportunities to cross-sell additional products and services while they provide service to customers.
 Furthermore, this change could provide a better customer experience, because CSRs and producers won’t need to bounce clients from person to person within the agency.